AngleProtocol/angle-docs/guides/ageur-power-usecase.md

 ## 💸 Go further by streaming those payments with Superfluid 💸

 Superfluid allows user to **stream tokens on Polygon and xDAI**.
-Thanks to Angle’s agEUR integration, users can receive their payments not as a one-time transaction, but through **a payment stream** using Superfluid.
-This will allow them to get paid continuously, and not just once at the end of each month.
+Thanks to Angle’s agEUR integration, users can receive their payments not as a one-time transactions, but through **a payment streams** using Superfluid.
+This allows them to get paid continuously, and not just once at the end of each month.

 To do so, the payer will have to wrap their agEUR into agEURx.
 Once they want to withdraw the received agEURx, they can just unwrap them, and use Mt Pelerin to send EUR back to their bank account, or find a good yield opportunity on Polygon.